This book is based off the acclaimed film The Revenant. The film contains

 It has a strong and bold presence.
 It also has a slight tint to it, which made it

-more identifiable with dried blood staining the pages, making its imagery seem
+more identifiable with dried blood staining the pages, making its imagery

-manipulates similar emotional states to that of the film.
+was implemented, manipulates similar emotional states to that of the film.

 However, in my professional opinion, it would have been more effective at